This session is a great way to develop your top-end speed and power, as well as work on your sustained pace.

-Start the workout with a warm up of 10 minutes easy riding at Level II.
+Start the workout with a warm-up of 10 minutes of easy riding at Level II.

-After the sixth Rest Interval (RI) you are straight into a 40 minute section all done at Level IV.
+After the sixth Rest Interval (RI) go straight into a 40-minute section all done at Level IV.
 As with the VO2 Max intervals keep your cadence around 90-100 rpm and keep your intensity nice and consistent.

-Conclude the intervals with ten minutes riding at Level II for your Cool Down.
+Conclude the intervals with ten minutes of riding at Level II for your Cool Down.